-Siblings/Cousins Name: Dylan and Roxy Strengths Children/young people want to keep in touch - Dylan and Roxy are keen to meet their little brother.
-Visits can be activity based; chance to build up good memories.
-Adopters with similar values -both value family and community.
-Families live relatively close.
-Challenges Adopters with different backgrounds - Arlo's new family are wealthy and well-travelled.
-Roxy and Dylan's adopters have never left the village they grew up in and work in the care sector.
-For Connected Adults Factors relating to Arlo Strengths > Arlo placed in infancy. > Absence of major behavioural/mental health problems. > Healthy psycho-social development. > Arlo has not witnessed/does not imitate violence.
+For Siblings/Cousins Name: Dylan and Roxy Strengths Children/young people want to keep in touch - Dylan and Roxy are keen to meet their little brother.
+Visits can be activity based, chance to build up good memories.
+Family finding It will help if the two families live relatively close and if they have shared values and interests.
+For Connected Adults Factors relating to the child Strengths > Arlo placed in infancy. > Absence of major behavioural/mental health problems. > Healthy psycho-social development. > Arlo has not witnessed/does not imitate violence.

-For Connected Adults Factors relating to the carers/adopters Strengths Involved in planning, trained, prepared and supported.
-Realistic understanding of potential risks and reasons why Dell and Rian could not care for Arlo.
-Resolved states of mind in relation to own loss/abuse.
-Constructive, collaborative approach.
-Sensitivity, empathy, reflective capacity.
-Communicative openness - comfortable talking and thinking about Arlo's connection to birth family.
-Adopters feel empowered to take control of, support and adapt arrangements with paternal family.
-Challenges Adopters feel under pressure to agree to maternal contact.
-Birth father and paternal grandmother Factors relating to Dell and grandmother Strengths Has never been Arlo's primary carer or was not involved in the abuse or neglect of him.
-Generally constructive and collaborative approach - they are working well with foster carers.
-Relatively free of significant personal difficulties.
-Reliable and punctual.
-Can support Arlo as a member of their family - they recognise they cannot care for Arlo and want the best for him.
+Factors relating to the carers/adopters Family finding Plans cannot be finalised until a family has been identified.
+We will be looking for adopters who are willing to support Arlo to keep in touch with his birth family.
+Research suggests this is most likely to succeed if they have the following qualities: > Realistic understanding of potential risks and reasons why Dell and Rian could not care for Arlo. > Resolved states of mind in relation to own loss/abuse. > Constructive, collaborative approach. > Sensitivity, empathy, reflective capacity. > Communicative openness - comfortable talking and thinking about Arlo's connection to his birth family.
+These factors will be balanced with other considerations when matching Arlo, including the need to ensure his safety by finding a family outside of the area, and his religious and ethnic identity.
+The local authority will involve the adopters in making keeping in touch plans, provide training, preparation and support.
+Birth father and paternal grandmother Factors relating to Dell and Arlo's grandmother Strengths > Has never been Arlo's primary carer and was not involved in the abuse or neglect of Arlo. > Generally constructive and collaborative approach - they are working well with foster carers. > Relatively free of significant personal difficulties. > Reliable and punctual. > Can support Arlo as a member of their family - they recognise they cannot care for Arlo and want the best for him.

-Birth father and paternal grandmother Factors relating to relationships between to Arlo, Dell, grandmother and adopters Strengths Adopters, Dell, and grandmother have met up and this went well.
-Dell, and Arlo's grandmother feel relieved that Arlo is going to be adopted out of the area where he will be safe, and they want him to have a family.
-Adopters recognise the importance of keeping in touch.
-Arlo has a secure attachment to his foster carers, and this should help him to build trust in his adopters.
-Arlo has a limited relationship with Dell and his grandmother at present, with potential for positive relationships to develop.
-Interactions during visits are positive and non-abusive with his grandmother's support.
-There are no risks to adopters.
-Conclusion: Good prospects for face-to-face contact.
+Factors relating to relationships between to Arlo, Dell, grandmother and adopters > Dell and Arlo's grandmother are willing to meet adopters and feel relieved that Arlo is going to be adopted out of the area where he will be safe and want him to have a family.
+There are good prospects for building trusting relationships with adopters. > Arlo has a secure attachment to his foster carers, and this should help him to build trust in his adopters. > Arlo has a limited relationship with Dell and his grandmother at present with potential for positive relationships to develop. > Interactions during visits are positive and non-abusive with his grandmother's support. > There are no risks to adopters.
+Conclusion: Good prospects for face-to-face contact if positive adult relationships can develop.
 Birth Mother Factors relating to Rian Strengths Has never been Arlo's primary carer.
 Mostly attends contact reliably.
 Challenges Rian currently struggles to accept the harm the older children suffered as a result of violence and drug use in the home.
 She is involved in drug misuse and in a violent relationship.
 Persistently late.
 Currently very angry about the plan for adoption.